mnichole/mnichole/README.md

 5) Data visualisation and analytics

         🔥THE END GOAL
-To create a smooth and interactive bridge between humans and mechatronic systems through modern tech, making automation and robotics more intuitive, efficient and remotely accessible
+To create a smooth and interactive bridge between humans and mechatronic systems through modern web tech, making automation and robotics more intuitive, efficient and remotely accessible

           🛠️Technologies and languages studying